labels layer tutorial

 Sometimes you might want to replace an entire label with a different label.
 This could be because you want to make two touching regions have the same label, or you want to just replace one label with a different one, or maybe you have painted around the edge of a region and you want to quickly fill in its inside.
 To do this you can select the

-fill bucket by clicking on its icon in the layer controls panel and then click on a target region of interest in the layer.
+fill bucket by clicking on the droplet icon in the layer controls panel and then click on a target region of interest in the layer.
 The fill bucket will fill using the currently selected label.

 By default the fill bucket will only change contiguous or connected pixels of the same label as the pixel that is clicked on.
 If you want to change all the pixels of that label regardless of where they are in the slice then you can set the